xmtp/xmtp-dot-org/docs/client-sdk/swift/tutorials/quickstart.md

 This SDK is in **General Availability** status and ready for use in production.

-To keep up with the latest SDK developments, see the [Releases tab](https://github.com/xmtp/xmtp-js/releases) in `xmtp-ios` repo.
+To keep up with the latest SDK developments, see the [Issues tab](https://github.com/xmtp/xmtp-ios/issues) in the `xmtp-ios` repo.

 To learn more about XMTP and get answers to frequently asked questions, see [FAQ about XMTP](/docs/dev-concepts/faq).